git-afsantos/haros_tutorials/README.md

 This repository contains ROS packages that serve no particular purpose, other than to try out HAROS.
 The `minimal_example` package is a minimal ROS package composed of two nodes with a ROS publisher, a ROS subscriber, a ROS service server, a ROS service client and a ROS parameter.
-The remaining four packages, `fictibot_drivers`, `fictibot_controller`, `fictibot_multiplex` and `fictibot_msgs` make up a fictitious mobile robot system, called Fictibot.
+The remaining `fictibot_*` packages make up a fictitious mobile robot system, called *Fictibot*.
-The packages provide software drivers for the mobile base, a random walker controller, a multiplexer to filter commands by priority and message definitions, respectively.
+The packages provide software drivers for the mobile base, a random walker controller, a safety controller, a multiplexer to filter commands by priority, and message definitions.
 Despite being a fictitious robot, the system can be executed normally, using `rosrun`, or `roslaunch` with the various launch files contained in the packages.

 In addition to the ROS packages, this repository also contains [example project files for HAROS](./projects) and [scripts](./scripts) to help execute HAROS.